Directed by: Steven Soderbergh || Produced by: Laura Bickford, Benicio del Toro

 Running Time: 257 minutes

-Guerrilla filmmaking is arguably the purest form of independent film production, stripping budgeted filmmaking to its bare bones and forgoing “frivolous” major studio protocol like filming permits, indoor studio sets, or digital special FX of any kind.
+Guerrilla filmmaking may be the purest form of independent film production, stripping budgeted filmmaking to its bare bones and forgoing “frivolous” major studio protocol like filming permits, indoor studio sets, or digital special FX of any kind.
 Oftentimes, these scrappiest of independent filmmakers risk lawsuits, damaged reputations, or even their health and safety for the sake of cinematic purity, the most unapologetic or unembellished cinematic truth.

 Both acts are highly specialized in terms of screenplay format and cinematographic style.
 The former part, titled The Argentine, is based on Guevara’s diaries and recollections of the Cuban Revolution after the fact, where as part two, Guerrilla, is adapted from his journals written during the doomed Bolivian campaign, which lack any perspective or hindsight.
 As a result of these disparate tones, The Argentine was shot anamorphically and stylized in the manner of a Hollywood war film, boasting impressive color palettes, powerful voiceovers, and choreographed motion-controlled tracking shots, often on dollies or SteadiCams; this section also follows Guevara’s 1964 address to the United Nations in New York, as well as his famous interview with Lisa Howard; conversely, the more intense, limited focus of Guerilla feels akin to a traditional “indie drama,” using handheld cinematography or tripod shots against a muted, depressed color palette and no cross-cut commentaries.